EtainClub/blurt/README.md

 ## Economy

-* Ticker symbol BLURT
+* Our Currency is called BLURT
-* Staked BLURT is called BLURT POWER
+* Staked BLURT is called BLURT POWER.
-* There is no stablecoin on the Blurt Blockchain.
-SBD balances are converted to their BLURT equivalent when the snapshot is taken.
 * Blurt uses Graphene Delegated Proof-of-Stake Consensus (DPOS), and is looking into alternatives like Cosmos-SDK / Tenderrmint.
 * 10% APR inflation narrowing to 1% APR over 20 years
     * 65% of inflation to Authors/Curators.